assignments-for-discussion/git-repo-stats/README.md

 ## Use of GitHub APIs

+Get familiar with the API: Try entering the above URLs in your browser and see the response from GitHub.

 Configure the list of GitHub API URLs on the server.
 It must be possible to add more URLs without altering the code.

 When a user makes a GET request on your server, it makes GET requests on the configured github API end-points.